-West Fork Trail is a fantastic Sedona hike in Oak Creek featuring 13 river crossings, a subway tunnel climax and a fraction of the crowds found on Sedona’s most popular hikes closer to town.
+West Fork Trail is a fantastic hike through Oak Creek, featuring 13 river crossings, a subway tunnel climax and a fraction of the crowds found on other popular hikes in Sedona.

 Is it worth taking time from your Sedona itinerary to include a lesser known hike in a hard to reach area?

 West Fork of Oak Creek Trail is best hiked on the way into or out of Sedona because it is over 10 miles north of the small desert city.
 If you have 3 days or more available to plan your Sedona itinerary and prefer to stay clear of the biggest crowds, add West Fork to your hiking wishlist.